Yosemite is Open. Click here for any current Travel Alerts.

 A walk through the giants...

-• Hike to the Grizzly Giant, the largest tree accessible to the public, two miles round trip - MODERATE
+• Grizzly Giant: Largest accessible tree, 2 miles round trip - MODERATE

 Historic Wawona Hotel